-In our dreams we encounter the subconscious, which can tell a lot about our lives and help resolve difficult situations.
-With the help of lucid dreaming, i.e. programming yourself for a specific dream, you can get answers to questions that remain open in real life and reveal some secrets of your personality.
+In our dreams, we encounter the subconscious, which can tell a lot about our lives and help resolve difficult situations.
+With the help of lucid dreaming, i.e. programming your dreams and, therefore, influencing the content of your dream, you can get answers to questions that remain open in real life and reveal some secrets of your personality.

 5. Program yourself for waking up as soon as you dream what you want to dream.
-The fact is that in one night we can have several dreams, but, as a rule, we remember only the last one.
+The fact is that in one night, we can have several dreams, but, as a rule, we remember only the last one.
 So it is necessary to wake up as soon as the desired dream ends.

 6. Learn to enter in the altered states of consciousness, which accompany us before and after sleep.
 Do not fall asleep immediately, as soon as your head touches the pillow, and do not jump out of bed immediately after waking up.
 A state between dream and reality is a sort of window to the worlds where we can get important information.

 7. During falling asleep, when you are in such an altered state of consciousness, visualize the smallest details of the picture you want to dream.
 Engage your imagination and fantasy.